-The average credit period taken on sales of goods is 75 days [2015: 73 days].
+The average credit period taken on sales of goods is 80 days (2016: 75 days).
 No interest is charged on the receivables.
-An allowance has been made at 31 December 2016 for estimated irrecoverable amounts from the sale of goods of \$2,245,000 [2015: \$2,271,000].
+An allowance has been made at 31 December 2017 for estimated irrecoverable amounts from the sale of goods of \$2,632,000 (2016: \$2,245,000).
 This allowance has been determined by reference to past default experience.
 The directors consider that the carrying amount of trade and other receivables approximates their fair value.

-As of 31 December 2016, Trade receivable account includes amounts of \$6m, which maturity date has expired, but the Group, based on past experience and on the credit quality of the debtors, not made an allowance for doubtful debts.
-Since the Company estimates is which those debts are estimated to be collectible.
+As of 31 December 2017, Trade receivable account includes amounts of \$6.1m, which maturity date has expired, (including a receivable in the amount of \$1.0 million that is overdue for more than a year), but the Group, based on past experience and on the credit quality of the debtors, has not made an allowance for doubtful debts since the Company expects that those debts are to be collectible.